sohn21c/BaxterReadsNumbers/README.md

 - Light may affect number recognition process.
 Default background for written numbers is bright yellow, and pink for frame reference.
 - Camera calibration and offset may affect target position of desired number.
 - If target position is published wrong from `pixelconvert.py`, Baxter may not find a valid solution since such position are out of workspace
+- At the end of this project, the face recognition feature was not added to the whole procedure for performance concerns.
+However, that package can still recognize faces perfectly.
+A topic need to be created for sending the number corresponding to certain person's face to the `move_joint_target.py` node.